Traditions at the University of Kentucky: Blue and white color scheme

 According to the university, the original colors of the university were blue and yellow.
 These colors were decided during a student vote prior to the 1891 Kentucky-Centre College Football Game.
 As for the shade of blue, the University Traditions webpage quotes: "The shade of blue, which is close to a royal blue, was chosen when a student asked the question, "What color blue?"
 At the time, Richard C. Stoll (who lettered in football at UK in 1889–94) pulled off his necktie and held it up.
 The students then adopted that particular shade of blue."

 Traditional music

 On, On U of K

 The Fight Song of the University of Kentucky is "On, On U of K." The melody was written in 1922 by Dr. Carl Lampert, a music professor and the first UK music department chair, while the lyrics were written the following year by Troy Perkins, a student.
 The song was first published in The 1925 Kentuckian, the University of Kentucky yearbook.
 The lyrics are:

 “On, on U of K. We are right for the fight today!

 Hold that ball and hit that line.
 Every Wildcat star will shine.

-We’ll fight, fight, fight for the Blue and White, as we roll to that goal, varsity.
+The lyrics include the line ‘We’ll fight, fight, fight for the Blue and White, as we roll to that goal, varsity.